 To try to prevent the issue of power creep distributing the results too much, I have presented ratings for top drivers of each era in graphs below.
 Each graph is recalibrated so that a value of 1 is equal to a median performance of the top driver in the era.
 (In the case where there’s no identified top driver it’s the median of the best performances over the era.)

 This means that that graphs from different eras shouldn’t be directly compared to work out whether Fangio could beat Schumacher, for example.
-Instead, they are designed to show how good each driver was given the quality of other strong drivers in the era that they raced in.
-However, I have ensured that each graph was a small crossover with the next, so you can see what recalibration is taking place each time.
+Instead, they are designed to show how good each driver was given the quality of other strong drivers in that era.
+However, each graph has a small crossover with the next, so you can see what recalibration is taking place each time.
 In general, the quality of drivers improves over time.

-One last thing to keep in mind is that the title of “Best Other Driver” is somewhat fluid, and may mean the 1st, 2nd or 3rd best driver that year depending on how many other drivers are considered.
-It is there to show what a “good” (as opposed to a truly great) driver was achieving at the time to give more context to the drivers that are being focused on.
+One last thing to keep in mind is that the title of “Best Other Driver” is somewhat fluid.
+It may mean the 1st, 2nd or 3rd best driver that year depending on how many other drivers are considered.
+It is there to give more context to the drivers that are being focused on.